 My first spontaneous trip!
 To be honest, three months before going, I had no idea I was going abroad.
 But an affordable opportunity came my way and with a click of a button I made the decision to buy my San Francisco to Beijing plane ticket.

 Three months later I was off to China, alone!
 (Well not really, I went with a travel company and there were 16 of us in the group, to read about that, check out my blog section “G Adventures”).
-I 100% underestimated China.
-Obviously, when I booked the trip I knew I wanted to see the Great Wall of China, but did not know what else to go see.
-This was another reason that for me, traveling with a travel company made sense, because they could offer much more insight about the country.
+When I booked the trip I knew I wanted to see the Great Wall of China, but I honestly did not know what else to go see.
+This was another reason that for me, traveling with a travel company, made sense, because they could offer much more insight about the country.
 WOW do I feel ignorant now!
 China has so much to offer, from the history, culture, food, nightlife, and scenery.
 I went from the history of the Forbidden City and the Great Wall of China in Beijing, to one of the 8th wonders of the world: The Terracotta Warriors in Xi’an.
 Next to the small town of Suzhou, or the “Venice of the east”.
 The modern big city of Shanghai, to the culture and scenery of the countryside in Yangshuo.
 Each city I visited blew my mind more and more.

 Beijing- A must if you want to see the most preserved area of the Great Wall of China.
 Honestly I did not do much in this city besides that.
 I personally did not think much of Beijing, I found Shanghai and Hong Kong so much more enjoyable, though it was a great place to begin the trip and in my opinion the Great Wall is a must.
 As well as the Great Wall of China, the one other must do in Beijing is the Forbidden City!